-Most sake has an alcohol by volume (ABV) of 13% to 16%, placing it between wine and spirits in strength.
-Premium sakes like Junmai Daiginjo or Ginjo typically fall within this range.
+Most sake has an alcohol by volume (ABV) of 13% to 16% causing it to fall between wine and spirits in strength.
+Premium sakes like Junmai Daiginjo or Ginjo also typically fall within this range.
 However, undiluted sake (called Genshu) can reach up to 17%–18%, while certain sparkling or low-alcohol varieties, such as Himezen, contain as little as 5%–7% ABV.

 Legal Note: In Japan, the legal maximum ABV for sake is 22%.
 Anything above this threshold is classified as a liqueur and not sold as sake.
 This sets an important regulatory boundary for high-ABV varieties.